ianxm/tracker/doc/readme.txt

 then divides by the number of days in the interval (7 again) then converts to a percent.

-  > tracker log drankbeer -week -percentage
+  > tracker log watchedtv -week -percentage
   duration: 17 days from 2012-02-10 to 2012-02-26
     2012-02-05: 29
     2012-02-12: 43